Recording now

 for your block.

 All free.
 All bilingual (EN · ES).
 All CC-BY.
 Use them, remix them.
-Pull request a new language and we'll add it to the library.

 Classic sign preview — 11×17 vertical